simongravelle/nmrformd/docs/source/theory/theory.rst

 .. container:: justify

+    The system of interest here is an ensemble of identical spins characterized by a gyromagnetic ratio  :math:`\gamma_I` and spin quantum number :math:`I`.
+For ¹H, the most abundant isotope of hydrogen, :math:`I = 1/2` and :math:`\gamma_I = 26.752` rad/T/s.
+    For ¹³C, a natural and stable isotope of carbon, :math:`I = 1/2` and :math:`\gamma_I = 6.728` rad/T/s :cite:`kowalewskiNuclearSpinRelaxation2006`.

     When the spin-lattice relaxation is dominated by fluctuations of the magnetic dipole-dipole interaction, as is the case for protons in molecular systems, the rates :math:`R_1 (\omega)` and :math:`R_2 (\omega)` are related to the spectral densities :math:`J(m)(\omega)` of these fluctuations via the